 As a new member of the chapter of Delta Gamma Fraternity, I accept the responsibilities of lifelong membership in the Fraternity.
 I am familiar with and at all times will abide by the Constitution, policies and procedures of the Delta Gamma Fraternity and the chapter's bylaws and standing rules.
-I understand that should I transfer to another campus and affiliate with another chapter, I am still bound by my Statement of Obligation and become responsible for and will abide by that chapter's bylaws and standing rules.
-What questions do you have?
+I understand that should I transfer to another campus and affiliate with another chapter, I am still bound by my Statement of Obligation and become responsible for and will abide by that chapter's bylaws and What questions do you have? standing rules.
+What surprised you?
 I will live by the high standards and ideals of sisterhood of Delta Gamma Fraternity.
 I will strive to achieve my scholastic potential and I will provide, and hereby authorize my university to provide, copies of my grade reports to the director of scholarship within two weeks after grades are released.
 I will meet my financial obligations incurred as a member in the chapter and I will abide by the chapter's housing policies.
-I will hold in confidence the business, including any Honor Board business, and rituals What surprised you?
-I understand that the Honor Board ofchapter (or any subsequent chapter with which I affiliate) has the responsibility to enforce all chapter, Fraternity and university rules and regulations, and to require me to comply with all local, state, provincial and federal laws.
-I understand that a violation of any of these requirements will result in disciplinary action against me by the chapter What stands out to you?
-Honor Board in accordance with the procedures of Delta Gamma Fraternity.
+I will hold in confidence the business, including any Honor Board business, and rituals of Delta Gamma Fraternity and of my chapter.
+What stands out to you?
+I understand that the Honor Board of chapter (or any subsequent chapter with which I affiliate) has the responsibility to enforce all chapter, Fraternity and university rules and regulations, and to require me to comply with all local, state, provincial and federal laws.
+I understand that a violation of any of these requirements will result in disciplinary action against me by the chapter Honor Board in accordance with the procedures of Delta Gamma Fraternity.
+What are you glad to see mentioned?
 If for any reason my membership is terminated, I promptly will return my badge and my membership certificate.
 I understand that termination of membership in the chapter of Delta Gamma Fraternity does not relieve me of my financial obligations incurred while a member.
-What are you glad to see mentioned?